-3 Trends and the global status of micro-credentials
+4. Trends and the global status of micro-credentials

-3.1 Policies and strategies across the world
+4.1.
+Policies and strategies across the world

-The rise of micro-credentials represents a significant shift in how qualifications and skills are acquired and recognised across the globe.
-As the demand for flexible, skills-based learning grows, national and international policies and strategies are emerging to integrate micro-credentials into established educational frameworks.
-Policies play an important role in shaping the micro-credential ecosystem and their provision.
-Governments can incentivise both the demand for and supply of these credentials.
-Various funding sources-whether from national government budgets or external sources, such as EU funding in Member States-can be allocated to increase the availability and uptake of micro-credentials, particularly in targeted sectors (see Section 4.4. for further information).
+The rise of micro-credentials represents a significant shift in how qualifications and skills are recognised across the globe.
+As the demand for flexible, skills-based learning grows, various national and international policies and strategies are emerging to integrate micro-credentials into established educational frameworks.